Public housing estates on Lantau Island: Tung Chung Artwalk

 The Hong Kong Housing Authority established the Tung Chung Artwalk (東涌藝術徑) at Yat Tung Estate, so as to promote public art at public housing estates.
 It is the first public housing estate to have a large public art scheme launched by the Hong Kong Housing Authority.
 Sixteen works of art selected from 316 outstanding submissions for the competition "New Face of Heritage" were firstly displayed in the estate in 2002 while another 10 artworks were added in 2006.

 Lung Hin Court

-Lung Hin Court (龍軒苑) is a Home Ownership Scheme court in Tai O. It is located in on the reclaimed land in east Tai O, next to Lung Tin Estate.
+Lung Hin Court (龍軒苑) is a Home Ownership Scheme court in Tai O. It is located on reclaimed land in east Tai O, next to Lung Tin Estate.
 The court is the Phase 2 development of Lung Tin Estate.
 It was originally planned for rehousing people affected by the Tai O development, but it was transferred to HOS units in 1999 since the clearance scale was largely reduced.